react-genova/workshops/03/readme.md

 * are (should be) pure function, and we love pure function
 * force you to write simple components.
 The simplier a thing is the better
-* have no lifecycle nor logic so they are perfect for presentational components, where we want to describe only the appearance of something and not its behaviour (presentationals how things look like, containers how things work, best description I've ever heard so far, can't remind the source)
+* have no lifecycle nor logic so they are perfect for presentational components, where we want to describe only the appearance of something and not its behaviour
 * are very easy to design, using for example styleguidist
 * are super simple to test, just with a shallow and a toMatchSnapshot
 * are _shorter_ than Class Components, so less boilerplate code